The Gymnosperm Database

 Description

 Trees to 60 m tall.
 Bark rough, flaking, scaly.
 Branchlets brownish yellow, turning gray in 2nd year, slender, glabrous.
 Leaves directed forward on upper side of branchlets, spreading on lower side, linear, broadly rhombic in cross section, 15-35×1.1-1.8 mm, slightly keeled on both surfaces, stomata in 5-7 lines on upper and 1-3 lines on lower surface (or is it the other way around?), apex acute or acuminate.
 Seed cones green, purple at margin of seed scales, maturing brown or dark brown, oblong-cylindric or cylindric, 9-11×3-4.5 cm.
 Seed scales obovate, thick, 20×18 mm, smooth and glossy, not striate.
 Seeds dark brown, 5 mm long, with an 11-15 mm wing (Wu and Raven 1999).
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 Distribution and Ecology